transmission lines

 The project includes a new switching station on an existing power line route near Taylor Bay.
 We’ll also build new power lines to connect the station to a proposed new uranium mine site in the area.

-Project Stage: Plan, Define and Consult
+Project Stage: Prepare, Design and Procure

 Why is This Project Needed?